Abismo Negro: Black Abyss

 In late 2007, AAA created a ring persona for a new wrestler called Black Abyss; the gimmick featured the same mask and attire as Negro and used a similar wrestling style to Negro as well.
 Initially, it was believed that this was done because there were rumors of him jumping to CMLL or to cover several no-shows.
 In 2008, Negro's "almost winning" streak at Rey de Reyes continued as he lost in the final to El Zorro.
-Black Abyss made sure Negro did not win but interfering on Zorro's behalf during the match, furthering the storyline between the two.
+Black Abyss made sure Negro did not win by interfering on Zorro's behalf during the match, furthering the storyline between the two.
 During the fall of 2008, AAA pushed the storyline further by having Black Abyss "injure" Negro with his own trademark move the "Martinete".
 Abismo Negro was scheduled to take part in Triplemanía XVI in a match where he would face Los Vipers (Psicosis, Histeria, Black Abyss and Mr. Niebla) in a cage match, but in the weeks leading up to the show Abismo Negro suffered an injury and the match had to be cancelled, AAA used the attack at Rey de Reyes as a storyline explanation of why the match did not take place.
 At the 2008 Guerra de Titanes, Negro returned to challenge Los Vipers' Revolution and specifically Black Abyss.
 Subsequently, the storyline between Negro and Black Abyss seemed to be building to a Luchas de Apuestas fight between the two, with their masks on the line.
 Both Abismo and Black Abyss were booked in the same four-way elimination match qualifier at the Rey de Reyes (2009) event.
 Negro was able to eliminate Black Abyss from the match but was in turn eliminated by Latin Lover.
 Black Abyss still competed under the Black Abyss name, still as a rudo, but seemingly only a couple times on TV since then.
 Black Abyss has stated his wishes to continue with the character to honor the memory of Abismo Negro, but AAA didn't shown a lot of interest in using it on TV.
 In October 2010 it was reported that Black Abyss had left AAA.